muratk3n/thirdwave/en/README.md

 ---

 Why so many BEV charging stations?
-Wasnt the selling pt ppl of this shit "charge at home" (or just use existing infra)?
+Wasnt the selling pt of this shit "charge at home" (or just use existing infra)?
 What happened?
 @garrygolden

 ---